fidelanders/testgex1-ci/README.md

 # testgex1-ci
-Test pipeline deployment using GITHUB CI with node javascript
+Test pipeline deployment using GITHUB CI with node javascript and mocha

 ********************
 Simple testing with passed and failed scenarios